 When a snow emergency is declared, the Prince George’s County Department of Public Works and Transportation (DPW&T) is responsible for providing “passable” conditions on a network of more than 1,900 miles of county-maintained roadways to ensure the safety of residents, citizens, and travelers.

 Routes are prioritized for service by the following categories: primary, secondary, and residential.
 Primary and secondary roads are serviced first to ensure that public safety and other emergency vehicles can travel.
 After completion of these roads, residential roads receive service.
 Crews work as long as necessary to clear roadways, which consists of salting, sanding, and/or plowing, as warranted by weather conditions.

 To assist crews, citizens and residents are requested to:

 Move and keep vehicles off snow emergency routes

 Park in driveways or other off-road locations wherever possible

-It also is important for single-family homeowners or renters and business proprietors to remember that they are responsible for removal of snow/ice from sidewalks abutting their homes or businesses.
+It also is important for single-family homeowners/renters and business proprietors to remember that they are responsible for the removal of snow/ice from the sidewalks abutting their homes or businesses.

-During a snow and ice event, residents and citizens are encouraged to wait 12 hours after the precipitation has stopped to call the Snow Information Center at 301-350-0500 or CountyClick 3-1-1 to report emergencies or concerns about roadway conditions.
+Reporting Road Concerns During a snow and ice event, residents and citizens are asked to wait 48 hours, after the precipitation has stopped, to call 311 or 301-883-4748 to report emergencies or concerns about roadway conditions/snow removal.